 With anything related to your inbound sales and marketing, you should also carry out a content audit of your existing material (including onboarding documents or training) so you can improve what your teams are working with.

-What should be in a Sales Playbook?
+What to include in a Sales Playbook

+Not sure what to include?
 In short, as much information as possible to help your sales team do their job better.

 You’ll definitely need to include information about every product your company sells, or at least the ones each team will be responsible for.

 This doesn’t just mean a list of functions and features.

 Spell out the benefits and how your products help prospects overcome problems so your teams know what messages they need to get across.

 You should include this, based on best practice or how your high performing sales reps work.
 Every company says they have a sales process, but the problem with not writing it down is no-one can reference it and inevitably some people will start doing their own thing, even if it’s not working.